chetanparma1/python_datacamp/course15_stat_thinking_in_python2/chp05_putting_it_all_together_case_study.md

 ```
 #### Comment:
 It is clear from the confidence intervals that beak depth of the offspring of G. fortis parents is more strongly correlated with their offspring than their G. scandens counterparts.

+## 13. Measuring heritability
+Remember that the Pearson correlation coefficient is the ratio of the covariance to the geometric mean of the variances of the two data sets.
+This is a measure of the correlation between parents and offspring, but might not be the best estimate of heritability.
+If we stop and think, it makes more sense to define heritability as the ratio of the covariance between parent and offspring to the variance of the parents alone.
+In this exercise, you will estimate the heritability and perform a pairs bootstrap calculation to get the 95% confidence interval.

+This exercise highlights a very important point.
+Statistical inference (and data analysis in general) is not a plug-n-chug enterprise.
+You need to think carefully about the questions you are seeking to answer with your data and analyze them appropriately.
+If you are interested in how heritable traits are, the quantity we defined as the heritability is more apt than the off-the-shelf statistic, the Pearson correlation coefficient.

+Remember, the data are stored in bd_parent_scandens, bd_offspring_scandens, bd_parent_fortis, and bd_offspring_fortis.

+### Instructions